rpacelli/deepbays/README.md

 - `kernels`: Contains kernel functions used in RKGPs
 ## Modules
 #### rkgp module
 The `rkgp` module contains the core functionality for defining and training Gaussian Processes.
-You can directly define the RKGPs from this module, or you can use the [[#Core Functionality `RKGP` Function]] (which has a more standardized call for arguments).
+You can directly define the RKGPs from this module, or you can use the RKGP function (which has a more standardized call for arguments).
 ##### Parameters for 1HL fully-connected networks
 -`N1 : int` : Number of units in the hidden layer;
 -`T : float` : Temperature;